 List of registered special (deputy) inspectors

-Registration as a deputy inspector is valid for 2 years from date of payment.
+Deputy inspector registration is valid for 2 years from date of payment.
 After two years inspectors will need to provide the Building & Safety Division with updated LA City certifications and reapply as a deputy inspector.

 A successful application for deputy inspector includes the following: